MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Centralized resource allocation

 For organizations that centralize the allocation for resources to projects, [project managers](#project-manager) define [resource requirements](#resource-requirement) at the project level, while the fulfillment of the resource requirements is delegated to a [resource manager](#resource-manager).
 Project managers can accept or reject resources that the resource manager proposes.

+### Churn

+When a customer ends a relationship or stops engaging with a company.
+CRM helps prevent churn.

 ### Close the deal